MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 If a device group lists different preferences for the same user, you need to rank the importance of each device group.

-To move a group up or down, drag THE row to the correct position in the list.
+To move a group up or down, drag the row to the correct position in the list.
 For more information, see [ranking device groups in Microsoft Defender for Endpoint](/defender-endpoint/machine-groups.md).

 ## Assign device group roles and permissions

 To get the full benefit of device groups, you might need to create roles and permission settings.
-For more information, see [role based access control in Microsoft Defender for Endpoint](/defender-endpoint/rbac.md), and [create and manage roles in Microsoft Defender for Endpoint](/defender-endpoint/user-roles.md).
+For more information, see [role based access control in Microsoft Defender for Endpoint](/defender-endpoint/rbac.md) and [create and manage roles in Microsoft Defender for Endpoint](/defender-endpoint/user-roles.md).